 Get to know you clients.
 Find out their demands and needs and offer them complementary products to one they already bought.
 When our customers want us to build their website, we offer them maintenance service.
 Or to make it more simple – when they buy chips, offer them complementary drinks.
 Also, it’s very important to be available to your customers round-the-clock.

 If you haven’t used it yet, it is a perfect time to start.
 With email service providers like MailChimp or GetResponse, you can access powerful automation tools and analytics.
 First, you will need a triggering caption.
 Something that will capture the attention of your clients.
 It means that you can’t just send the same emails to everyone, spamming them with thousands of emails that don’t match their interests.
 You should send emails based on a customer’s behavior.

 *BONUS TIP: When a guest joins your email list, send him a welcome mail.
 Welcome mail should be something useful to them.
 You can send a $10 coupon, or some other bonus they will find useful enough to engage.

 4. Listen to Your Clients

 “Customers who had a bad experience with a brand, but the company fixed it, are more loyal than customers who never had a problem in the first place.”

-If this sounds like a waste of time for you, you are on a wrong page.
+If this sounds like a waste of time for you, you are on the wrong page.
 Customer service training is key for your employees to understand customer mindset, the way they think and feel about your products or services.
-While onboarding your new employees begin with customer service training, so they will become more familiar with customer-focused strategies.
-The very next time you will be implementing new services or products your employees will be able to recognize the customer’s best interests.
-Customer service training will help non-customer-facing employees become more familiar with user needs.
-Removing the barrier between them.
+Start the onboarding of your new employees with customer service training to make them familiar with customer-focused strategies.
+The very next time you will be implementing new services or products, your employees will be able to recognize the customer’s best interests.
+Customer service training will also make non-customer-facing employees become more familiar with users’ needs by removing the barrier between them.